There are two specific procedures in national law for small claims:

 As a general rule, the successful party’s costs are paid directly by the losing party, unless otherwise provided for by law.

-Decisions handed down in a special action for compliance with financial obligations arising from a contract may be challenged through an appeal submitted to a court of appeal, provided that the sum in question does not exceed € 5 000 and the contested decision is unfavourable to the applicant with a value greater than € 2 500.
+Decisions handed down in a special action for compliance with financial obligations arising from a contract may be challenged through an appeal submitted to a court of appeal, provided that the sum in question exceeds € 5 000 and the contested decision is unfavourable to the applicant with a value greater than € 2 500.

 This is the form of an ordinary appeal.
 Rules governing extraordinary appeals also exist and are provided for in national legislation.